Aryanshukla206/Tri-Fusion/README.md

 4. Adjust the operation parameters using the sliders.
 5. Preview the processed image instantly and download the result.

-For detailed step-by-step guidance, refer to the [User Manual](docs/user_manual.md).

 ---

 ## **Technologies Used**